Radical Middle Newsletter

 As Radical Middle Newsletter shows, by the 1990s radical middle ideas were as likely to appear at professional conferences and in best-selling books and even textbooks as they were in political manifestos.

 But they did still appear in manifestos.
-Probably the purest radical middle manifestos from the 1990s were the "Road to Generational Equity" document (1995) and the "Communitarian Platform" (orig.
+Probably the purest radical middle manifestos from the 1990s were the "Road to Generational Equity" statement (1995) and the Responsive Communitarian Platform (orig.
 1991).

-Road to Generational Equity
+Road to Generational Equity statement

-The "Road to Generational Equity" was drafted by Rep. Tim Penny (MN), Gov. Richard D. Lamm (CO), and Sen. Paul Tsongas (MA) and their aides and presented at a symposium in Minneapolis on December 18, 1995 called "Locating the New Political Center in America."
+The "Road to Generational Equity" statement was drafted by Rep. Tim Penny (MN), Gov. Richard D. Lamm (CO), and Sen. Paul Tsongas (MA) and their aides and presented at a symposium in Minneapolis on December 18, 1995 called "Locating the New Political Center in America."

 Although little came of it in the short term, eventually you could find traces of its influence in books like Ted Halstead and Michael Lind's The Radical Center (2001), Matt Miller's The Two Percent Solution (2003), Mark Satin's Radical Middle (2004), and John Avlon's Independent Nation (2004) -- books that took seriously our responsibility to future generations of Americans.

-The document urged politically courageous new directions under seven headings: Economic Stability, Economic Competitiveness, America as One Family, A Spiritual America (!), A Sustainable Environment, National Security, and Political Reform.
+The statement urged politically courageous new directions under seven headings: Economic Stability, Economic Competitiveness, America as One Family, A Spiritual America (!), A Sustainable Environment, National Security, and Political Reform.
 For better or worse, most of it still reads as if it were written this week.

 The Road to Generational Equity, December 18, 1995